When planning for parenthood, it is sometimes too easy to focus solely on a woman’s health and her ability to conceive and carry a healthy pregnancy.

-In this article we look at the issue of preconception health for men.
-We propose a few simple dos and don’ts, as well as offering some male fertility tips and answering frequently asked questions about protecting the quality and quantity of sperm.
-We look at lifestyle issues and where to get help if low fertility, or even infertility, becomes an issue.
+In this article, we’ll take a look at preconception health for men.
+We’ll cover a few simple dos and don’ts, as well as offer some fertility-boosting tips for men and answer frequently asked questions about protecting the quality and quantity of sperm.
+We’ll also look at the impact of lifestyle choices, and where to get help if low fertility, or even infertility, becomes an issue.

-We at IVI estimate that when a couple is experiencing difficulties with conceiving, the problem is 30% of the time due to male fertility problems, 30% female, and the other 40% due to a combination of both partners or unknown causes.
-It’s clear from these statistics that the preconception health of men is every bit as important as that of women.
-The only difference is that a woman’s health choices will affect the baby throughout the pregnancy, while the part played by the sperm is, of course, more time-limited.
+Did you know that men face fertility problems just as often as women?
+At IVI, we estimate that, out of all the couples who seek our help when struggling to conceive, 30% are experiencing issues relating to male fertility.
+This is equal to the number of couples experiencing issues relating to female fertility (30%).
+The other 40% experience problems due to a combination of both partners, or unknown causes.
+It’s clear from these statistics that the male fertility, including men’s preconception health is every bit as important as that of women.
+The only difference is that a woman’s reproductive health may affect the pregnancy, while the part played by the sperm is more time-limited.
+Both are equally crucial.

-Apart from a few specific medical conditions, in most cases it is the quality and quantity of the sperm that have the most impact on male fertility.
+Aside from a few specific medical conditions, it is most commonly the quality and quantity of the sperm that have the biggest impact on male fertility.
 The quantity of sperm is defined as low when there are fewer than 15 million sperm per millilitre of semen.
-This can make conception more difficult.
-Quality is also important, since a decrease in sperm mobility can make it more difficult for the sperm to reach the egg in order for fertilisation to take place.
+A low sperm count can make conception more difficult.
+The quality of sperm is also important: decreased sperm mobility (the ability to move efficiently) or abnormal morphology (size and shape) can make it more difficult for the sperm to reach the egg in order for fertilisation to take place.

 Here are some positive measures that men can take to protect the quality of their sperm and prepare for conception: